TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory

 \subsection{Comparison Against Existing Solutions}

-We compare TPP against Linux's default NUMA Balancing and AutoTiering.
-We use Web and Cache1, two representative workloads of two different service domains, and evaluate them on target production setup (2:1 configuration) and memory-expansion setup (1:4 configuration), respectively.
+We compare \TPP against Linux's default NUMA Balancing, AutoTiering, and TMO.
+We use Web1 and Cache1, two representative workloads of two different service domains, and evaluate them on target production setup (2:1 configuration) and memory-expansion setup (1:4 configuration), respectively.
 We omit Data Warehouse as it does not show any significant performance drop even with default Linux (\S\ref{subsec:tpp-effectiveness}).